 Work on fine motor skills by buttoning feathers onto a turkey with an easy busy activity from Mama OT.

 Bring construction paper, glue sticks, and googly eyes while visiting relatives on Thanksgiving.
 Cutting Tiny Bites’ invitation to create turkeys can keep the kids happily creating as dinner is prepared.

 Get their little fingers moving with feather weaving on Thanksgiving.
 Fun-A-Day shares how to put together a simple feather weaving activity using homemade looms and craft feathers.
 Make the looms ahead of time and put everything in a bag to take along as you travel for the holiday.

-While the kids wait for their dinner, set them to making a meal for the birds.
-This classic bird feeder craft is sure to keep the kids busy, and you just need two materials.
+While the kids wait for their dinner, invite them to make a meal for the birds.
 Maybe after dinner, the kids can hang up the feeders and watch for hungry birds.

 Make a super simple quiet bin to bring along Thanksgiving Day.
 How Wee Learn’s popsicle stick and clothespin activity would be just the thing.
 Just two items, and the kids can build and create to their hearts’ content.